Monichre/shock-strategy/README.md

   ![pip_install](./img/pip_install.gif)

-* Create a new folder (such as the desktop) at the location where you need to run the strategy, right click on the newly created folder and select "**Create a new terminal window at the folder location**"(For Windows, right click the folder and select "**git Bash here**"), enter the following command in the pop-up window to clone the project to the local, and a folder **simple-grid** will be added locally after completion:
+* Create a new folder (such as the desktop) at the location where you need to run the strategy, right click on the newly created folder and select "**Create a new terminal window at the folder location**"(For Windows, right click the folder and select "**git Bash here**"), enter the following command in the pop-up window to clone the project to the local, and a folder **shock-strategy** will be added locally after completion:

   ```shell
   git clone https://github.com/Kucoin-academy/shock-strategy.git